-During the third week of May 18th-24th, we celebrate teaching people about preventing dog bites.
+The third week of May celebrates National Dog Bite Prevention Week.
 According to the American Veterinary Medical Association, 70 million dogs live in US and more than 4.5 million people have been bitten by dogs.
 Besides children, senior citizens are the second most common dog bite victims.

 If bit by your own dog, your want to consult with your vet concerning any action that may be aggressive or unusual for your pet.
 Make sure your vaccination records are up to date.
 Sometimes a dog may bite because of illness.